 "On behalf of the residents of Oyster Bay Cove, we are extremely proud of Audubon New York’s ongoing facilities improvement initiative,” says Oyster Bay Mayor Goulding.
 “Along with Sagamore Hill, the Theodore Roosevelt Museum, and the nearby Roosevelt gravesite, the Theodore Roosevelt Sanctuary and Audubon Center – the nation’s first songbird sanctuary – completes a national destination center recognizing a great President and an inspirational naturalist and conservationist."

 Audubon New York is positioning the Theodore Roosevelt Sanctuary and Audubon Center as a community hub for conservation, science, policy, and environmental education around Long Island’s globally significant ecosystem.
-The Long Island Sound is an Important Bird Area (IBA), positioned along a major migratory pathway that provides critical, year-round habitat for breeding, feeding, and nesting birds.
-The State Endangered Piping Plover rely on the Sound for summer nesting and breeding, and Snowy Owls are increasingly using Long Island for winter feeding grounds.
-Long Island also supports one of the largest colonies of Roseate Terns, a federally and NYS threatened species.
-Long Island’s habitat is integral to achieving the goals of Audubon New York’s Long Island Bird Conservation Program, which focuses on increasing the populations of priority shorebirds, including Piping Plover, American Oystercatcher, and Black Skimmer.
+Audubon New York’s Coast program, which is headquartered at the Theodore Roosevelt Sanctuary, works to increase and stabilize populations of priority shorebirds, seabirds, and saltmarsh nesting birds.
+Long Island is home to twenty seven Important Bird Areas (IBAs) and is positioned along a major migratory pathway that provides critical, year-round habitat for breeding, feeding, and nesting birds.
+The NYS Endangered Piping Plover rely on Long Island’s sandy beaches for nesting and breeding, and Snowy Owls are increasingly wintering along the north and south shores Long Island.
+The Long Island Sound supports one of the largest colonies of Roseate Terns, a federally and NYS threatened species.

 This groundbreaking marks the beginning of state-of-the-art facility renovations that will help us engage more people in the protection of the Long Island ecosystem for the benefit of birds, people, and communities.